UAE: Expats from conflict zones wish for peaceful New Year as wars rage back home

 Her uncles, aunts, and cousins remain in Qalqilya, where Tala regularly stays in touch with them.
 However, it is by no means an easy feat.
 A simple message sent to her aunt’s phone can be a cause for concern for authorities.
 “One of my aunties is hard to get in touch with since there is a regular check on phones,” Tala said.
 “If my mom is able to contact her on WhatsApp, she deletes all the messages because she feels unsafe keeping them.
 Unfortunately, just asking about them will risk their safety,” she added.

-The situation in Qalqilya, Palestine is challenging for her other family members as well, who work as farmers.
-Tala said that her family constantly live in fear whilst at work, but they try to keep themselves safe.
+The situation in Qalqilya, Palestine, is challenging for her other family members as well, who work as farmers.
+Tala said that her family constantly lives in fear whilst at work, but they try to keep themselves safe.

-She said, “my family have farms, so they go to work every day and try to distribute some of the farm goods to their families and neighbours, but it’s not always safe to go to their work.”
+She said, “My family has farms, so they go to work every day and try to distribute some of the farm goods to their families and neighbours, but it’s not always safe to go to their work.”

-“I want peace and to my family out there and all families of Palestine to feel safe and protected,” she added.
+“I want peace and for my family out there and all families of Palestine to feel safe and protected,” she added.

 Ukrainian resident Lena Feskova moved to Dubai after she got a job offer five months before Russia’s invasion into Ukrainian territory, in February of 2022.
 Apart from her mother, the rest of her family still live there, where the situation is dire.
 According to Lena, nowhere is safe in Ukraine.
 Power stations are the main target, she said, which means Ukrainians struggle without water, electricity, and heat, especially in the winter when temperatures dip to below zero degrees Celsius.